Finance

 If your company gives you stock options or restricted stock units (RSUs), they can be taxed as income when you possess them, not when you sell them.

-That is, even when the stock is not very valuable or cannot be sold at all, you may receive a tax notice.
+That is, even when the stock is not very valuable, or you cannot even sell it all, you may receive a tax notice.

-Always read your equity contracts extremely carefully and seek advice from a tax professional prior to signing.
+Always read your equity contracts extremely carefully and seek advice from a tax professional before signing.

 Honestly, not really.